Facebook’s quarterly profit, revenue beat estimates

 Total revenue rose to $8.81-billion from $5.84-billion.

-Analysts on average had expected a profit of $1.31 per share on revenue of $8.51-billion, according to Thomson Reuters I/B/E/S.Report Typo/Error
+Analysts on average had expected a profit of $1.31 a share on revenue of $8.51-billion, according to Thomson Reuters I/B/E/S.Report Typo/Error